 You are here

-The University has introduced a new central Subversion service, and all new Subversion repositories should now be created using this service.
+The University has a central Subversion service, and all new Subversion repositories should be created using this service.

 There's a very helpful, and complete, free book available online, Version Control with Subversion by Ben Collins-Sussman, Brian W. Fitzpatrick & C. Michael Pilato.

-October 2012: We no longer provide a hosting service for cvs repositories.
+We no longer provide a hosting service for CVS repositories.

 A particularly helpful book to read is Open Source Development with CVS by Karl Fogel and Moshe Bar.
 The complete book is available free online.